egnha/nofrills/README.md

 The following packages provide alternative anonymous-function constructors.
 Unlike `fn()`, they automatically configure the resulting function’s call signature, so they can afford to be more concise.

 -   [lambda](https://github.com/jimhester/lambda) provides `f()`.
 It uses a `bquote()`-like notation for function declaration, which, by forgoing explicit call signature specification, is very compact.
-However, quasiquotation is not supported, as it wasn't available when lambda was developed.
+However, quasiquotation is not supported, as that wasn’t available when lambda was developed.

 -   [rlang](https://github.com/tidyverse/rlang) provides [`as_function()`](http://rlang.tidyverse.org/reference/as_function.html), which allows you to create anonymous functions of an arbitrary number of arguments, named `..1` (`.x`), `..2` (`.y`), `..3`, etc. The call signature is fixed.